marctrem/usbarmory-wiki-fork/Secure-boot-(with-NXP-tools).md

 ```
 Do you want to use an existing CA key (y/n)?: n
+Do you want to use Elliptic Curve Cryptography (y/n)?: n
 Enter key length in bits for PKI tree: 2048
 Enter PKI tree duration (years): 10
 How many Super Root Keys should be generated?
 4